prabhjotbawa/eks/README.md

 HEREDOC Syntax:
-The <<POLICY and POLICY at the end are using Terraform's heredoc syntax to include a multi-line string.
+The <<POLICY and POLICY at the end are using Terraform heredoc syntax to include a multi-line string.

 What this role does:
 This IAM role is specifically created for Amazon EKS (Elastic Kubernetes Service).
 It allows the EKS service to assume this role, which is a crucial part of setting up an EKS cluster.